S-Packing Colorings of Cubic Graphs: Introduction

-Regarding cubic graphs, the packing chromatic number of the hexagonal lattice and of the infinite 3-regular tree is $7$ and at most $7$, respectively.
+Regarding subcubic graphs, the packing chromatic number of the hexagonal lattice and of the infinite 3-regular tree is $7$ and at most $7$, respectively.
+Recently, Bre{\v{s}}ar et al.~\cite{BresKlav}, have proven that the packing chromatic number of some cubic graphs, namely the base-3 Sierpi{\'{n}}ski graphs, is bounded by $9$.
 Goddard et al.~\cite{GoBro} asked what is the maximum of the packing chromatic number of a cubic graph of order $n$.
 For 2-distance coloring of cubic graphs, Cranston and Kim have recently shown~\cite{CK08} that any subcubic graph is $(2,2,2,2,2,2,2,2)$-colorable (they in fact proved a stronger statement for list coloring).
 For planar subcubic graphs $G$, there are also sharper results depending on the girth of $G$~\cite{BI11,CK08,Hav09}.

-In this paper, we study $S$-packing colorings of subcubic graphs for various sequences $S$ starting with one or two '1'.
+In this paper, we study $S$-packing colorings of subcubic graphs for various sequences $S$ starting with one or two `1'.
 We also compute the distribution of $S$-chromatic cubic graphs up to 20 vertices, for three sequences $S$.
 The corresponding results are reported on Tables 1, 2, and 3.
 They are obtained by an exhaustive search, using the lists of cubic graphs maintained by Gordon Royle~\cite{GoCu}.
 The paper is organized as follows: Section 2 is devoted to the study of $(1,k,\ldots,k)$-colorings of subcubic graphs for $k=2$ or $3$; Section 3 to $(1,1,2,\ldots)$-colorings; Section 4 to $(1,2,3,\ldots)$-colorings and Section 5 concludes the paper by listing some open problems.